 For this 24 hr keto challenge, you should work out first thing in the morning, ideally on an empty stomach.
 This will provide the greatest chance of depleting glucose stores early, paving the way for increased ketone production as your day progresses.

 Glucose is burned fastest during high-intensity or cardiovascular exercises and resistance training.
-Maxing out on the bench press won’t help much here, but a few rounds of high-intensity interval training (often known as HIIT) alongside activities like mountain biking or swimming, kickboxing, or similar activities will do wonders for rapidly reducing glucose levels.
+Maxing out on the bench press won’t help much here, but a few rounds of high-intensity interval training (often known as HIIT) alongside activities like mountain biking or swimming, kickboxing, or similar activities will do wonders for rapidly reducing glucose levels, as well as overall health benefits.
 The key is to keep your heart rate at 70-80% of your max, where you’re breathing too hard to hold a conversation.

 If fasting isn’t an option for you, focusing on carbohydrate restriction is a solid strategy for entering or getting back into ketosis.
 Individuals should target 20 grams (g) of carbohydrate consumption or less during this 24 hr period to avoid replenishing glucose levels.

-Increasing Healthful Fats like Coconut Oil in Diet
+Increasing Healthy Fats like Coconut Oil in Diet

 Healthy fats, like coconut oil, avocados, olive oil, nuts, seeds, and fatty fish, support increased ketone production while satiating your appetite during your 24-hour express ticket to ketosis.